0Badwa/DACHnews/README.md

 AI-generated outputs are treated as **untrusted inputs** until validated.

-The system is explicitly designed to support **human-in-the-loop interruption** at defined validation checkpoints, without altering core system behavior.
+The system is explicitly designed to support **human-in-the-loop interruption** at defined validation checkpoints, **without embedding approval UI or autonomous escalation logic into the codebase**.

-Human involvement is optional, explicit, and externally triggered.
+Human involvement is:
+- optional
+- explicit
+- externally triggered
+- performed by the operator, not by the system itself

 AI never performs autonomous actions that directly modify user-visible state.

----

-## Implementation Status

-This repository prioritizes architectural clarity and safety boundaries.

-Some mechanisms are:
-- fully implemented
-- partially implemented
-- or intentionally inactive by design

-Human-in-the-loop validation and escalation are performed externally by the operator and are therefore not embedded as UI workflows or autonomous in-band system logic.

-Design intent is preserved even when specific mechanisms are not yet activated in code.

 ---